canberkanar/Decision_Facilitator/src/README.txt

 	b.
 Output
 		For outputting, log4j library is used.
 With the help of a Config File, this logger lets the user decide on the level of logging.
-		One of the log levels Debug, Info or Error are to be choosen.
-Their priorities are as followed and once a level is choosen, levels with lower priorities are also displayed.
+		One of the log levels Debug, Info or Error are to be chosen.
+Their priorities are as followed and once a level is chosen, levels with lower priorities are also displayed.
 		These levels mentioned are the 'Root Level' which is located at the 'log4j2.xml' configuration file.

 	c.
 Side Effects: